planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 (TODO: Show animated gif of recording)

-It's easy to get a sense of how much simplification affects the shape.
+It’s easy to get a sense of how much simplification affects the shape.
 You can download the output from the web interface, or you can also run the command-line program:

 ```console
 mapshaper -i footprints.geojson -simplify 15% -o simplified.geojson
 ```

-Once you find a simplification amount you're happy with you can use it as a piped output.
+Once you find a simplification amount you’re happy with you can use it as a piped output.

 ```console
 planet data search --limit 20 SkySatCollect - | planet collect - | mapshaper -i - -simplify 15% -o skysat-ms2.geojson